jon-appleby/customer_revenue_analytics/README.md

 - Marts are what gets queried

-The same dbt project runs against a local DuckDB target for fast free iteration and against Snowflake for production, switched with one flag.
+The same dbt project runs against a local DuckDB target for fast free iteration and against Snowflake for "production", switched with --target flag.

-**Snowflake** hosts the production warehouse
+**Snowflake** hosts the "production" warehouse
-- Raw CSVs load through an internal stage with `PUT` and `COPY INTO` rather than pandas, and `INFER_SCHEMA` builds the table directly from the file, without handwritten schema to drift from the source.
+- Raw CSVs load through an internal stage with `PUT` and `COPY INTO`, and `INFER_SCHEMA` builds the table directly from the file, without handwritten schema to drift from the source.
 - Access is split across three roles: a service account with full rights to